plotly/dash-component-boilerplate/{{cookiecutter.project_shortname}}/README.md

         ```
         $ npm publish
         ```
+        _Publishing your component to NPM will make the JavaScript bundles available on the unpkg CDN.
+By default, Dash servers the component library's CSS and JS from the remote unpkg CDN, so if you haven't published the component package to NPM you'll need to set the `serve_locally` flags to `True` (unless you choose `False` on `publish_on_npm`).
+We will eventually make `serve_locally=True` the default, [follow our progress in this issue](https://github.com/plotly/dash/issues/284)._
 5. Share your component with the community! https://community.plot.ly/c/dash

-## More details
-- Include CSS files in your distribution folder (`{{cookiecutter.project_shortname}}`) and reference them in `MANIFEST.in`
-- The `tests` folder contains a sample integration test.
-This will run a sample Dash app in a browser.
-Run this with:
-    ```
-    $ pytest tests
-    ```
-    The Dash team uses these types of integration tests extensively.
-Browse the Dash component code on GitHub for more examples of testing (e.g. https://github.com/plotly/dash-core-components)
-- Publishing your component to NPM will make the JavaScript bundles available on the unpkg CDN.
-By default, Dash servers the component library's CSS and JS from the remote unpkg CDN, so if you haven't published the component package to NPM you'll need to set the `serve_locally` flags to `True` (unless you choose `False` on `publish_on_npm`).
-We will eventually make `serve_locally=True` the default, [follow our progress in this issue](https://github.com/plotly/dash/issues/284).
-- Watch the [component boilerplate repository](https://github.com/plotly/dash-component-boilerplate) to stay informed of changes to our components.

 ## More Resources
 - Learn more about Dash: https://dash.plot.ly
-- View the original component boilerplate: https://github.com/plotly/dash-component-boilerplate
+- Watch the [component boilerplate repository](https://github.com/plotly/dash-component-boilerplate) to stay informed of changes to our components.
 - [React guide for python developers](https://dash.plot.ly/react-for-python-developers)